sinsys/dsa-bst/README.md

   > `./drills/BinarySearchTree.js`
   > `./drills/create-bst-class.js`

 Walk through the binary search tree code in the curriculum and understand it well.
-Then write a BinarySearchTree class with its core functions (`insert()`, `remove()`, `find()`) from scratch. (ended up using add() instead of insert())
+Then write a BinarySearchTree class with its core functions (`add()`, `remove()`, `find()`) from scratch.

  - Create a binary search tree called BST and insert `3,1,4,6,9,2,5,7` into your tree.
 Compare your result with the result from the 1st exercise.
- - Create a binary search tree called BST and insert E A S Y Q U E S T I O N into your tree.
+ - Create a binary search tree called BST and insert `E A S Y Q U E S T I O N` into your tree.
 Compare your result with the result from the 1st exercise.

 ### 4. What does this program do?